julienrwe/dam-documentation/src/general.md

 ![image](https://user-images.githubusercontent.com/126062813/222175073-499ff3a0-ab07-4523-ac4e-e88155a24fba.png) ![image](https://user-images.githubusercontent.com/126062813/222175011-e78eaccb-31ed-4b95-9c18-97c45fad2633.png)

-**Speed up the issuance of your assets by converting them into digital assets**, thereby simplifying their management and distribution.
-As a bonus, we provide a set of APIs to deliver an improved customer experience. **Offering a seamless journey of your product** has never been easier.
+**Speed up the digital transformation of your assets and make their management and distribution simpler.** Providing a seamless journey for your product has never been easier.
+Choose a smooth customer experience with the integration of our API solution

 ## Discover the DAM

-As the world continues to embrace digital solutions, **Blockchain technology** confidently offers businesses a secure and distributed ecosystem to create **frictionless**, **programmable**, and **trustworthy** digital payment experiences.
+The COVID-19 pandemic has led to changes in the way businesses and organizations operate worldwide.
+To survive and succeed in an ever-changing environment, they have had to adapt and change their strategies.
+In the payments sector, major changes have taken place such as payment automation, cashierless stores, and the integration of mobile applications to improve the customer experience.
+Moreover, new applications are emerging due to the rise of Blockchain technology.

+As digitization continues to expand, **Blockchain technology provides the ability to represent value online with a focus on transparency and interoperability**.
+The fundamental aim of blockchain is to empower users by providing them with greater choice and control.
+Given the increasing prevalence of multichannel, prioritizing user experience can truly make it effective.

-This technology effortlessly digitizes any real-world asset and **empowers businesses to improve their processes by incorporating their own business rules** into a shared ecosystem.
-This enables multinational retailers, trade associations, and even governments to collaborate in order to redefine the concept of trust and revolutionize a value transfer network that can be customized to their exact specifications.
+Moreover, the technology enables **the effortless digitization of real-world assets and assists businesses in streamlining their processes by incorporating their own business rules into a shared ecosystem**.
+Users can interact with each other without the need for a third party intermediary.
+All information recorded on the Blockchain is unfalsifiable, immutable, and can be verified at any time.

-These advancements not only provide customers and merchants with superior efficiency and lower operating costs, but also revolutionize money, particularly in a local economy context.

-### **The payment revolution is already here**
+This simplification offers distributors and merchants a more efficient value chain, leading to a reduction in operating costs and a seamless customer experience. **This is the essence of what DAM proposes**

+### ** A new era of payments**
 ***What if you could create your own digital payment ecosystem and leverage it to become your competitve edge ?***

-Our aim is to make transferring value as easy as sending information.
-We're excited about the idea of including any products that can be digitalized in our payment system !

-To achieve this, we are focused on creating a platform called WL Digital Asset Management.
-This platform is **innovative, modular, and future-proof**, and we believe it will play a crucial role in **shaping the future of PayTech**
+Our goal is to make it easy to transfer value, just like sending information to each other.
+To achieve this, we plan to allow the digitization of any product or asset through WorldLine Digital Asset Management console.
+This platform is both **innovative** and **modular**, and is expected to play a crucial role in shaping the future of PayTech.

 <img src="https://user-images.githubusercontent.com/126062813/222182113-9409f0ae-8bca-44b7-a3e7-f5d6de54cf7c.png" width="120" height="300"> <img src="https://user-images.githubusercontent.com/126062813/222182189-3d2d6c52-20e9-4e0c-9d94-2d8f0767c0bc.png" width="120" height="300">